tburakdirlik/tburakdirlik.github.io/_posts/2026-04-09-Active-Directory-RBCD-Attack.md

 - **S4U2Self (Service for User to Self):** Allows a service to obtain a service ticket for itself on behalf of an arbitrary user — no user interaction required.
 - **S4U2Proxy (Service for User to Proxy):** Uses the ticket obtained via S4U2Self to access a third service on the user's behalf.

-> **Important distinction:** S4U2Self alone does not require the resulting ticket to be "forwardable."
+- **Important distinction:** S4U2Self alone does not require the resulting ticket to be "forwardable."
 When RBCD is configured, the KDC will issue a forwardable ticket during S4U2Self so that S4U2Proxy can proceed — this is the key enabler of the attack.
-{: .prompt-info }

 ---